ibrezm1/minion-go/README.md

 ## Ponder over
 1. Do we need seconday loadjson at a master level ?
-2. Do we need better UI in place if useless one
+2. Do we need better UI [like here](https://github.com/satyasrikar/cubesys-frontend) in place if useless one
 3. Do we need [rabitmq](https://github.com/delivey/flask-celery-rabbitmq-code)
 4. Do we need Django in place of flask , why ?